avocado - Man Page

 For instance, it possible to create a so-called "Linux Distribution Definition" file, by inspecting an installation tree.
 The installation tree could be the contents of the official installation ISO or a local network mirror.

 These files let Avocado pinpoint if a given installed package is part of the original Linux Distribution or something else that was installed from an external repository or even manually.
-This, in turn, can help detecting regressions in base system pacakges that affected a given test result.
+This, in turn, can help detecting regressions in base system packages that affected a given test result.

 To generate a definition file run: